 Know your unknowns through an internal network penetration test to assess, and quantify the internal infrastructure security vulnerabilities across corporate or production internal networks.
 It helps you to prepare a risk mitigation approach meant to reduce the attack surface and improve internal security posture – the most critical component of a corporate cyber security strategy.

-Internal network penetration test simulates an insider attack on organisational applications, systems and data.
-This insider could be an employee, contractor or partner who has access to the internal network.
+An internal network penetration test simulates an insider attack on organisational applications, systems and data.
+This insider could be an employee, contractor or partner who has internal access to the network.

 01. Initial Scoping & Objectives